Game Reviews: Resident Evil 4

-Overall the game was loads of fun, just not survival or horror to me it really felt like a shooter over anything else, due to the reasons that you can use currency to upgrade weapons, though like mentioned before was really easy as its easy to gain money on the game beside from the plentiful ammo drops.
+Overall the game was loads of fun, just not survival or horror to me it really felt like a shooter over anything else, due to the reasons that you can use currency to upgrade weapons, though like mentioned before was really easy as it's easy to gain money in the game, besides from the plentiful ammo drops.

 Resident Evil is available on all major platforms, including PS3, PS4, Xbox 360, Xbox One and PC, there are more platforms though they are a bit too old to list here.

 Intel CoreTM2 Duo 2.4 Ghz or better

 Intel CoreTM 2 Quad 2.7 Ghz or better